DebugPrivilege/InsightEngineering/Kernel Forensics/Section 5: Interrupt Request Levels (IRQLs)/README.md

 Let's use an example that is related to fast mutex.
 A code path that is protected by a fast mutex runs at IRQL = **`APC_LEVEL`**. **`ExAcquireFastMutex`** and **`ExTryToAcquireFastMutex`** raise the current IRQL to **`APC_LEVEL`**, and **`ExReleaseFastMutex`** restores the original IRQL.
 Thus, all APCs are disabled while the thread holds a fast mutex.

 This is something interesting that is documented by Microsoft, but I wanted to verify by myself from a code perspective.
-Compile the following code in **Debug** mode:

 ```c
 #include <ntifs.h>